nikitavoloboev/data/life/lessons-learned.md

 - Move fast.
 	- Ask questions whenever you don’t understand.
 	- Don’t sit idly.
+	- Try things to see if they work.
+If they fail, move on.
 - Focus.
 	- Focus is the ability to say __no__ to things.
 - Write more.